-The yield on a Harvest Equity ETFs is high compared to the stocks in the portfolio – is that sustainable?
+The yield on a Harvest Equity Income ETF is high compared to the stocks in the portfolio – is that sustainable?

-The distribution generated for each ETF is made up of the dividends earned on the holdings and premiums from writing covered calls.
-We have a separate piece on covered calls located here.
-Each month the portfolio management team at Harvest determines how many covered calls are needed to generate the monthly net cash flow required for each of the Harvest ETFs.
-There are many variables that go into this calculation and we discuss some of them below, however in simple terms; the ETF is actively managed to ensure sufficient cash flow generation available from the dividends and option premiums to meet monthly distributions.
+The distribution generated for each ETF is made up of the dividends earned on the holdings and premiums from writing covered calls, less fees, expenses, and taxes.
+You can read about covered call options here to learn how they generate income.
+Each month the portfolio management team at Harvest determines how many covered call options need to be ‘written’ to generate the monthly net cash flow required for each of the Harvest ETFs.
+There are many variables that go into this calculation and we discuss some of them below.In simple terms: the ETF is actively managed to ensure sufficient cash flow generation available from the dividends and option premiums to meet monthly distributions.

 How are withholding taxes accounted for on the dividends earned by the stocks in the portfolio?
 Is the withholding tax payable by the unit holder?

-The withholding tax is a percentage of the underlying dividend paid by the portfolio holdings and is paid by the ETF.
+The withholding tax is a percentage of the underlying dividend paid by the portfolio holdings and is paid at source.
 In the monthly determination of how many covered calls are required, the portfolio management team uses a dividend net of withholding tax and net of any fees in the calculation to determine a true amount of net cash flow to be generated to meet the monthly distribution.
-For most Canadian individuals there is no incremental withholding taxes payable or reclaims to be filed associated with the underlying dividends received, however for corporations, professional corporations or other special situations that may arise, individuals ought to consult with their tax advisors.
+For most Canadian individuals there are no incremental withholding taxes payable or reclaims to be filed associated with the underlying dividends received, however for corporations, professional corporations or other special situations that may arise, individuals ought to consult with their tax advisors.

 Are Harvest ETF distributions eligible for the Canadian Dividend Tax Credit (CDTC)?

-Generally, No. However, if the Harvest ETF holds Canadian investments that are eligible, there may be a portion of the total net distribution paid to the investor that could be eligible for the CDTC.
-Currently within the Harvest income ETF’s only the Harvest Equal Weight Global Utilities Income ETF and the Harvest Energy Leaders Plus Income ETF have Canadian positions that may result in a small portion of each ETFs annual distribution be considered eligible for the CDTC.
+Most Harvest Equity Income ETFs hold primarily US equities, which would not be eligible for the Canadian Dividend Tax Credit.
+The notable exception is the Harvest Canadian Equity Income Leaders ETF (HLIF:TSX) – which holds a portfolio of exclusively Canadian dividend-paying companies.
+For that ETF, there may be a portion of the total net distribution paid to the investor that could be eligible for the CDTC.
+In addition to HLIF the Harvest Equal Weight Global Utilities Income ETF (HUTL:TSX), the Harvest Global RIET Income ETF (HGR:TSX), and the Harvest Energy Leaders Plus Income ETF (HPF:TSX) have Canadian positions that may result in a small portion of each ETF’s annual distribution being considered eligible for the CDTC.

 Can you explain how your tax factors for distributions have been treated as ROC (Return of Capital) and are you just giving me my money back or “grinding” the net asset value?

 Firstly, we will differentiate the earning of the monthly cash flow from the tax categorization of that cash flow.
-There are many variables that go into the calculation and we believe that this relatively complex discussion is best done in a simplified and generalized example.
-Individual circumstances may vary and investors should consult an advisor for their particular circumstance.
+There are many variables that go into the calculation, and we believe that this relatively complex discussion is best outlined in a simplified and generalized example.
+Individual circumstances may vary, and investors should consult an advisor for their particular circumstance.